FAQ and common issues

 For more shortcuts, click here

-- Q: How do I find other people to play a game?
+- Q: How do I find other people to play with?

-- A: This is the most difficult question, AmigaLive has an IRC client built-in and available, but the IRC channel is quite dead.
+- A: AmigaLive has an IRC client built-in and available, but the IRC channel is quite dead.

-You might have more chance by asking in Discord or even through the Twitch.tv channel.
+There is no official game-lobby at the moment but you might have more chances by asking in Discord or even through the Twitch.tv channel’s chat.

-- Q: Can I see or join a session someone else is already playing?
+- Q: Can I see or join other sessions currently playing?

-- A: No, all connections are performed only during the session startup, once the game is started you cannot see it or join anymore.
+- A1: No, all connections are performed only during the session startup, once the game is started you cannot see or join the session anymore.

 if you see active sessions of games, those are possibly dropped sessions which failed during startup.